 Howard D. Mills, III has served as a member of our board of directors since March 2021.
 Mr. Mills is currently Executive Vice President of Business Development and External Affairs of beeXact, a geospatial data management/EngineeringTech company that designs and permits fiber optic networks.
 He also currently serves as a Senior Advisor to McKinsey & Company, where he advises boards and executives in the areas of regulatory and reputational risk, executive positioning, strategy, environmental, social, and governance (ESG) matters, financial communications, crisis management, mergers and acquisitions and public policy.
 Mr. Mills had a 12-year career at Deloitte LLP, where he served as Managing Director and Global Insurance Regulatory Leader from 2007 to May 2019.
 During his tenure at Deloitte, Mr. Mills served Deloitte's largest U.S. and global insurance clients.
 Prior to his management consulting career, Mr. Mills was the Superintendent of the New York State Insurance Department from 2005 to 2006.
+Mr. Mills served three terms in the New York State Assembly from 1999 to 2004, where he was an active member of the National Council of Insurance Legislators.
 Mr. Mills has served as a director of The Doctors Company since May 2019, the largest physician-owned medical liability insurer in the U.S. (serving as a member of the audit committee).
 Mr. Mills previously served on the board of directors of Ensight, a cloud-based insurance sales platform from June 2019 to January 2022.
 Mr. Mills currently serves as President and a Director of the Insurance Federation of New York and as a Trustee of The Institutes Griffith Insurance Education Foundation.
 Mr. Mills received a B.A. in political science from Marist College and an M.A. in public administration from The American University.
 Mr. Mills is a NACD Governance Fellow.

 Robert P. Restrepo Jr. has served as a member of our board of directors since December 2016.
 Mr. Restrepo retired from State Auto Financial Corporation in 2015, having served as its Chairman from 2006 to December 2015 and as its President and Chief Executive Officer from 2006 to May 2015.
 Mr. Restrepo has over 40 years of insurance industry experience, having held executive roles at Main Street America Group, Hanover Insurance Group Inc. (formerly Allmerica Financial Corp), Travelers and Aetna.
 Mr. Restrepo has served as a director of RLI Corp., a property and casualty insurance company, since July 2016 (serving as chair of the nominating/governance committee and as a member of the finance and investment committee) and of Enact Holdings, a majority-owned subsidiary of Genworth Financial, since its IPO in September 2021 (serving as a member of the audit and nominating and corporate governance committees).
 Mr. Restrepo also currently serves on the board of directors of The Larry H. Miller Group of Companies.
-He also previously served as a direct of Majesco, a provider of insurance software and consulting services, from August 2015 to September 2020.
+He also previously served as a director of Majesco, a provider of insurance software and consulting services, from August 2015 to September 2020.
 Mr. Restrepo received a B.A. in English from Yale University.
 Mr. Restrepo is NACD Directorship Certified and has obtained the Professional Director - Public Company credential from the American College of Corporate Directors.